svgeesus/EuroMPE/Duophonic/pitch-dac.md

 With a 5V ref and an output buffer [unity OP-C, no external components] this gives ±5V output (10 octaves) which includes Note-ON voltage, global pitchbend, and per-note pitchbend.
 Note that this does not cover the full MIDI note range of 128 notes = 10.66 octaves.
 Not an issue in practice.

 Op-amps here need a max Vos of 100μV (1LSB), preferably better.
 Input bias current however is not as crucial here.

-AD8675 is the Analog Devices recommendation.
+AD8675 is the Analog Devices recommendation (mouser only has the less good A grade).

+OPA197 an alternative.
+Or use a quad OPA4197 for both vref buffers, output, and one left over for slew limit if desired.
+All hinges on unstable availability and huge lead times!

 Are chopper amps suitable here?
 LT1150 operates on 12V bipolar supples, has 10μV max offset.
 Mouser $9.04 each, $8.28/10, $5.99/25 so go for 25 = 141.25 be damn sure they work first! **OPA4192D** (quad, SOIC-14 which performs better than the TSSOP) 8μV (typ) 50μV (max) $3.67/10 seems good, probably adequate (common-mode input to within 100mV of each rail) and cheaper.
 Note however Fig. offset voltage vs. common-mode voltage, bad results between 3V and 1.5V from positive rail (i.e. 9 to 10.5V on 12V rails) - not suitable as 10V distribution amp?